nuxion/labfunctions/docs/labfunctions/quickstart.rst

                 lab startproject .

 It will ask you about the project name, user and so on.
-At the end it will print a command to test if all is working right, run it.
+At the end it will print a command to test if all is working alright, you should run it.

 .. code-block:: bash